ihoxofixu/bioinfo_course_project/README.md

 $ cd ../bioinfo_course_project
 $ python genome_reconstruction.py FILENAME.txt
 ```
-Make sure, that your file is in the same folder as genome_reconstruction.py and string_reconstruction.py; \n
+Make sure, that your file is in the same folder as genome_reconstruction.py and string_reconstruction.py;
 Otherwise, if you want to input data from your keyboard, you should run it a bit another way:

 ```